Shaka Sankofa: Reaction

-At the time of his execution, Sankofa became the 23rd inmate executed in Texas during 2000 and the 222nd person to be executed in Texas since capital punishment was resumed there in 1982.

-Childhood

-Gary Lee Graham was born to Thelma Griffin and Willie Graham.
-A high school dropout, Sankofa was illiterate at the time of his arrest.
-Growing out of control as a teen, his negative behavior began with nonviolent petty offenses, starting on May 14, 1981.

-On May 20, he was arrested for his first major felony: the series of ten armed robberies and aggravated assaults during his week-long spree of crime, including the rape of 57-year-old taxi driver Lisa Blackburn, to which he pleaded guilty and faced 20-year prison sentences.
-On May 27, however, witness Bernadine Skillern identified Sankofa as Bobby Grant Lambert's murderer, and on November 9, at age 18, Sankofa was on death row for the murder of Lambert.

-Prison
+Incarceration

 Sankofa entered the Texas Department of Criminal Justice (TDCJ) as inmate #696 on November 9, 1981.
 Sankofa was initially located in the Ellis Unit, but was transferred to the Allan B. Polunsky Unit (formerly the Terrell Unit) in 1999.

 In prison, Sankofa learned to read and write, earning his GED and paralegal certification.
 From the day of his arrest, he acknowledged portions of his week-long crime spree.
 For these crimes, he had served almost two decades in prison, apologizing verbally and in writing to the victims of these crimes and asked young people to turn their backs on criminal conduct.
 He became an activist and, in 1995, changed his name from Gary Lee Graham to Shaka Sankofa.
 The name "Shaka" was chosen in honor of the South African warrior Shaka Zulu.